 - Cover diastemas, black triangles, and close gaps or spaces

-- Repair cracks, fractures, and chips
+- Repair the cracks, fractures, and chips in natural teeth

 - Cover discolored or stained teeth and create a bright, aesthetic smile